 - Business licenses and permits

-Please note that this is not a comprehensive list and because there are no set requirements by the SBA for microloans, necessary documentation will vary by lender.
+Please note that this is not a comprehensive list.
+Since there are no set requirements by the SBA for microloans, necessary documentation will vary by lender.

 Once you have gathered all the information required by the lender, your application will be complete.
-As previously noted, the entire application and funding process generally takes between 30 to 90 days, although some loans may be processed, approved and funded within two to three weeks depending on the lender.
+As previously noted, the entire application and funding process generally takes between 30 to 90 days.
+However, some loans may be processed, approved, and funded within two to three weeks, depending on the lender.
 Some lenders may require classes, workshops, or other training as part of the application process.
-Others offer these programs but may not require them to disperse funding.
-This training offers great opportunities for startups and small businesses and should be taken advantage of whenever possible.
+Others offer these programs but may not require them before disbursing funding.
+This training provides great opportunities for startups and small businesses and should be taken advantage of whenever possible.

-SBA Microloans can provide startups and small businesses with the capital they need to further grow their business.
-The low-interest rates and repayment terms up to 6 years make it an appealing funding option for the business that doesn’t want to take on piles of debt.
-With the right paperwork, a decent credit score, and a solid business plan in place, many businesses won’t have any problem obtaining competitive financing through this program.
+SBA Microloans can provide startups and small businesses with the capital they need to grow their business further.
+The low-interest rates and repayment terms up to six years make it an appealing funding option for the business that doesn’t want to take on piles of debt.
+With the right paperwork, a decent credit score, and a solid business plan, many businesses won’t have any problem obtaining competitive financing through this program.